theseus-os/theseus-os.github.io/posts/2022-01-25-WASM-Has-Landed.md

 --------------------

-Our work on `wasmtime` atop Theseus is still ongoing.
+Our work on Wasmtime atop Theseus is still ongoing.
 Please check back for more updates soon!